Wuff

 There are hacks and registry settings and workarounds for most of this, but it was a miserable four day slog and I seriously considered demanding a downgrade from Lenovo.
 However, Microsoft will drop XP eventually so you suffer the upgrade incompatibility pain now or suffer it later.

-Other software and hardware vendors go along with the gratuitous incompatibilities Vista introduces, because its their chance to sell new hardware and software.
+Other software and hardware vendors go along with the gratuitous incompatibilities Vista introduces, because it's their big chance to sell new hardware and software.
 Gratuitous obsolescence hurts consumers but companies love it.

 Compared with XP, Vista is slow to boot and slow to go in/out of standby.
 The Thinkpad has 2GB of memory and a fast drive and doesn't seem to have a lot of crapware on it, so I blame the O.S.